APPENDICES

 3d

-During the War Between the States, Clayton served with older brother Osémé in Company E of the 26th Regiment Louisiana Infantry.
+During the War of 1861-65, Clayton served with older brother Osémé in Company E of the 26th Regiment Louisiana Infantry.
 After the war, Clayton settled at Rayne in present-day Acadia Parish.

 4

-Rosémond, by his first wife, born at St.-Jacques on the river in December 1801, married Marie Madeleine, called Madeleine, daughter of fellow Acadian Joseph Breaux and widow of Joseph Lalande, at the St. Martinville church, St. Martin Parish, in May 1825.
+Rosémond, by his father's first wife, born at St.-Jacques on the river in December 1801, married Marie Madeleine, called Madeleine, daughter of fellow Acadians Joseph Breaux and Marie Madeleine Melançon and widow of Joseph Lalande, at the St. Martinville church, St. Martin Parish, in May 1825.
 Their son Osémé was baptized at the Vermilionville church, Lafayette Parish, age 5 months, in August 1826 but died a few weeks later, and Théodule was born in St. Martin Parish in July 1827.
-Rosémond remarried to Charlotte Lormand or Normand and settled in Lafayette Parish.
+They also had a son named Joseph Théodule, unless he was Théodule.
+Rosémond remarried to Charlotte Lormand or Normand, place and date unrecorded, and settled in Lafayette Parish.
 Their daughter married into the Leleux family.
+At age 65, Rosémond "of Manchac," as the recording priest called him, remarried again--his third marriage--to Amelina, daughter of French Creole Balthasar Delahoussaye and Modeste Champagne and widow of Jean Louis Picard, at the St. Martinville church in February 1866.

 5

-Octave Joseph Louviere died near New Iberia, then in St. Martin but now in Iberia Parish, five days after his birth in August 1841.
-The priest who recorded the boy's burial did not bother to give the parents' names.
+Octave Joseph Louvière died near New Iberia, then in St. Martin but now in Iberia Parish, five days after his birth in August 1841.
+The priest who recorded the boy's burial did not give the parents' names.

-Arthémise Damoine Louviere married Henri Hargroder at the Opelousas church, St. Landry Parish, in July 1847.
-The priest as well as the parish clerk who recorded the marriage did not give the couple's parents' names.
-In 1860, the federal census taker in St. Landry Parish counted 4 slaves--2 males and 2 females, all black, ranging in age from 35 to 6--on Arthémise Louviere's farm; she probably was a widow by then.
+Arthémise Damoine Louvière married Henri Hargroder at the Opelousas church, St. Landry Parish, in July 1847.
+Neither the priest nor the parish clerk who recorded the marriage gave the couple's parents' names.
+In 1860, the federal census taker in St. Landry Parish counted 4 slaves--2 males and 2 females, all black, ranging in age from 35 to 6--on Arthémise Louvière's farm; she probably was a widow by then.
 Arthémise, called Phémise, remarried to Aurere Badeau in a civil ceremony in St. Landry Parish in August 1862.
 Again, the parish clerk who recorded the marriage did not give the couple's parents' names.

-Gustave Louviere died near New Iberia in March or April 1861.
-He was only 8 months old.
+Gustave Louvière died near New Iberia in March or April 1861, age 8 months.
 The priest who recorded the burial did not give the boy's parents' names.

-Ellen Louviere married Anglo American William F. Leming in a civil ceremony in St. Martin Parish in October 1861.
+Ellen Louvière married Anglo American William F. Leming in a civil ceremony in St. Martin Parish in October 1861.
 The parish clerk who recorded the marriage did not give the couple's parents' names.
+Elina Louvière, wife of ____ LeMann, died in St. Martin Parish in November 1862, age 32.
+The St. Martinville priest who recorded the burial did not give her parents' names.
+Ellen and Elina likely were the same person, and the question still remains--who were her parents?

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

 Marie-Rose D'Amour, age 24, crossed aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November.
 With her were second husband Jean-Baptiste-Pierre Thibodeau, age 20, and their infant son.
-They followed the majority of the passengers from their ship to upper Bayou Lafourche.
+They followed most of their fellow passengers to upper Bayou Lafourche.
 Marie Rose died by November 1804, when her husband remarried at Assumption.

 ~

-Jean-Louis, called Louis, eldest son of Charles Louviere and Anne-Isabelle Melançon, baptized at St.-Jacques, age unrecorded, in July 1776, married cousin Marie Madeleine, called Madeleine, daughter of fellow Acadian Charles Melançon of Lafourche, at St. Jacques in September 1804.
+Jean-Louis, called Louis, eldest son of Charles Louvière and Anne-Isabelle Melançon, baptized at St.-Jacques, age unrecorded, in July 1776, married cousin Marie Madeleine, called Madeleine, daughter of fellow Acadians Charles Melançon and Félicité Landry of Lafourche, at St. Jacques in September 1804.
 They moved to upper Bayou Lafourche in the late 1800s or early 1810s.
 Their daughters married into the Auger, Gautreaux, Labiche, and Pontiff families.
-Jean Louis died in Lafourche Interior Parish in December 1847; the priest who recorded his burial said that Jean Louis was 66 years old when he died, but he was closer to 70.
+Jean Louis died in Lafourche Interior Parish in December 1847; the priest who recorded the burial said that Jean Louis was age 66 when he died, but he was closer to 70.
 His sons and grandsons settled in Lafourche Interior and Terrebonne parishes.

 1

-Oldest son Onésime, born at St. James in June 1805, married ____ Allain.
-Onésime died in Lafourche Interior Parish in October 1849; he was only 45 years old.
+Oldest son Onésime, born at St. James in June 1805, married ____ Allain, perhaps a fellow Acadian, place and date unrecorded.
+Onésime died in Lafourche Interior Parish in October 1849, age 45.
 He and his wife may have been that rare Acadian couple who had no children.

 2

-Pierre Evariste, called Evariste and Varice, born in Assumption Parish in December 1811, married Collete or Nicolette, daughter of fellow Acadian Simon LeBlanc, at the Thibodauxville church, Lafourche Interior Parish, in February 1837.
+Pierre Evariste, called Evariste and Varice, born in Assumption Parish in December 1811, married Nicolette dite Colette, daughter of fellow Acadians Simon LeBlanc and Julienne Hébert, at the Thibodauxville church, Lafourche Interior Parish, in February 1837.
 Their son Pierre, fils died in Lafourche Interior Parish at age 1 month in January 1838, Henri Valéry was born in January 1846, Evariste Léon in March 1848, and Ludger Armogène in January 1852.
 Their daughters married into the Benoit, Domingue, and LeBlanc families.

-Henri married America, daughter of Anglo American William Whitney, at the Montegut church, Terrebonne Parish, in February 1870; America's mother was a Gautreaux.
-Their son James Frederick was born in Terrebonne Parish in September 1870.
+Henri married America, daughter of William Whitney and his Acadian wife Azélie Gautreaux, at the Montegut church, Terrebonne Parish, in February 1870.

 3